NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - More lift
     - Changed to be a mid from a high
     - Hitbox sizes made to properly match RB sizes
+    - Hitbox sizes are larger (TODO: resolve with above)
 - Dive kick hitboxes made slightly bigger (TODO: what divekick?)

 #### Cosmetic